 Stevie Nicks On TikTok, Tom Petty And Claiming What's Yours

 At any hour of any day, somewhere on the radio dial, chances are you can find the voice of Stevie Nicks.
-This summer, decades after her 1970s breakthrough with Fleetwood Mac, she even became a chart sensation again, after a skateboarding TikTok star gave one of the band's classic songs a boost.
+This fall, decades after her 1970s breakthrough with Fleetwood Mac, she even became a chart sensation again, after a skateboarding TikTok star gave one of the band's classic songs a boost.

 Nicks has so many monster hits that what she did on her 24 Karat Gold Tour a few years ago was kind of radical: She opened up her gothic trunk of lost songs and pulled out a bunch that don't often get played on the radio.
-That live show is now available as a concert film and an album — and Nicks says it took her until now, at the age of 72, to feel comfortable doing the songs she wanted to do, instead of the ones other people expected of her.
+That live show is now available as a concert film and an album — and Nicks says it took her until now, at age 72, to feel comfortable doing the songs she wants to do, instead of the ones other people expect of her.

 "In the Fleetwood Mac world ... it's like you're on a basketball team.
 You have to be a team player when you're in a band.
-You're never going to be able to be like that freewheeling, roller skating witch that I am in my own world," she explains.
+You're never going to be able to be like that freewheeling, roller-skating witch that I am in my own world," she explains.
 Performing her lesser-known songs, then, was a revelation: "When that tour was over, I went, 'Well, I will never let management, agents, friends, acquaintances, my dog, anybody, tell me what I'm going to do on my stage, in my world."

-Stevie Nicks spoke with NPR's Ari Shapiro; hear the radio version at the audio link, and read on for an edited transcript.
+Nicks spoke with NPR's Ari Shapiro; hear the radio version at the audio link above, and read on for an edited transcript.

 This interview has been edited for length and clarity.

-Ari Shapiro: You talk a lot in the show about Tom Petty, who was a close friend of yours.
+You talk a lot in the show about Tom Petty, who was a close friend of yours.
 You do a couple of songs that you and he worked on together, including the first single from your debut solo album, "Stop Draggin' My Heart Around."
 I think he was alive when you performed this set later that year, was that right?

 He was, he was.
 Even when I talk about him now onstage, I talk about him like he is not dead — because I don't want him to be dead.
-So I talk to him like he's still down the street and I can like pick up the phone and call him.
+So I talk to him like he's still down the street and I can, like, pick up the phone and call him.
 I'm really glad that this show was recorded before he died, because I think if he had already died, it would've definitely changed the way I spoke about everything.
 There would've been more of a sad pang to it.
 And as it was, it was all joyful.

 You have always been recognized as a cultural icon and entertainer.
 Do you feel like you're finally getting the recognition you deserve as a songwriter?
 I mean, you're the only woman to be inducted to the Rock & Roll Hall of Fame twice, as both a member of a band and a solo artist.
 And it feels like people are finally appreciating you on a level of some of these legends that we've been talking about.